Are you confused about carbs?

 Start with small amounts:-

-Depending on your readings increase the carbs so that you are comfortably within your test target for blood sugar levels.
+Depending on your readings increase the carbs in small amounts so that you are comfortably within your test target for blood sugar levels and reduce or eliminate carbs that you don’t tolerate so well.

 If you cannot tolerate ANY starchy complex carbs then you should contact your diabetes team as it may mean that you require help with medication or increased doses.